UNCF●Merck Undergraduate Science Research Scholarships

-In addition to the scholarship award, each award recipient will be mentored by a scientist and receive a ten to twelve-week Merck Summer Internship assignment.
-The internship assignment will take place during the summer of 2013.
+In addition to the scholarship award, each award recipient will be mentored by a scientist and eligible to receive a ten to twelve-week Merck Summer Internship assignment.
+The internship assignment will take place during the summer of 2015.

 - Internship Opportunities will be available and applied for separately